 Some parts of your home will receive more regular use than others.
 For example, bathrooms, kitchens and living rooms will likely experience a high amount of traffic, compared to rooms like the laundry room, offices or spare bedrooms.
 The more foot traffic your flooring receives, the more durability and versatility you’ll need.
 In addition, high-traffic floors will need a significant amount of cleaning, so consider how easy it will be to care for your flooring type.

 Flooring is an investment, and one that often pays for itself with improved home value and ease of living.
 Think about the lasting shelf life of your flooring choice.
-Tile, laminate and vinyl flooring are known to be long-lasting options that provide the visual benefits of wood flooring with much higher durability.
+Luxury vinyl tile, laminate and vinyl flooring are known to be long-lasting options that provide the visual benefits of wood flooring with much higher durability.

 If you have pets or children, consider the durability needed to handle extra scuffing and damage.
 Finally, you’ll want to make sure certain rooms of your house have the toughest materials.
 Flooring for bathrooms and kitchens should be water-resistant as they’ll have to handle regular spills and moisture.